Cafeteria mobile app case study

 Round 2 findings

-1. Missing information about table in summary
+1. Missing information about the table in the summary

 2. Missing table information in the summary page